Rules of the Committee on Foreign Affairs, 117th Congress

 9. Information on Committee Action

-(b) Adopted Amendments.
-Not later than 24 hours after the adoption of any amendment to a measure or matter considered by the Committee, the text of each such amendment shall be made publicly available in electronic form.
+(b) Amendments.
+Not later than 24 hours after the adoption of any amendment, or 48 hours after the disposition or withdrawal of any other amendment to a measure or matter considered by the Committee, the text of each such amendment shall be made publicly available in electronic form.

 Proxy voting is not permitted in the Committee or in subcommittees.